Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 So he's thirsty and he's starving.

-And he starts a fire and gathers pine buds,
+And he starts a fire and gathers pine buds, making himself a weird sour gruel.

-But he's like, this is the best shit I've ever eaten in my life.
+but he's like, this is the best shit I've ever eaten in my life.

-After another sleep, he gets up and keeps moving.
+After another sleep, he gets up and keeps moving,

 and the cycle of hallucination, lucidity, exhaustion, and sane energy continues.

-He skis through the snow until he sees a small house up ahead, light in the windows.
+He skis through the snow until he sees a small house up ahead,

 He moves quickly towards it, only for it to vanish into thin air.